Michelle Obama: Education and early career

 At Harvard, Robinson participated in demonstrations advocating the hiring of professors who were members of minority groups.
 She worked for the Harvard Legal Aid Bureau, assisting low-income tenants with housing cases.
-She is the third first lady with a postgraduate degree, after her two immediate predecessors, Hillary Clinton and Laura Bush.
+She is the third first lady to have a postgraduate degree, after her two immediate predecessors, Hillary Clinton and Laura Bush.
 She later said her education gave her opportunities beyond what she had ever imagined.

 Family life

-Michelle's mother Marian Robinson, was a stay-at-home mother.
+Michelle's mother, Marian Robinson, was a stay-at-home mother.
 Her father was Fraser C. Robinson III, who worked at the city's water purification plant.
 Robinson's father, Fraser, died from complications from his illness in March 1991.
 She would later say that although he was the "hole in my heart" and "loss in my scar", the memory of her father has motivated her each day since.
 Her friend Suzanne Alele died from cancer around this time as well.
-These losses made her think of her contributions toward society and how well she was influencing the world from her law firm, in her first job after law school.
+These losses made her think of her contributions toward society and how well she was influencing the world from her law firm in her first job after law school.
 She considered this a turning point.
+Her mother died in May 2024, which Obama has said she takes part in therapy to help with.

 Robinson met Barack Obama when they were among the few African Americans at their law firm, Sidley Austin LLP (she has sometimes said only two, although others have noted that there were others in different departments).
 She was assigned to mentor him while he was a summer associate.
 Their relationship started with a business lunch and then a community organization meeting where he first impressed her.

 Before meeting Obama, Michelle had told her mother she intended to focus solely on her career.
 The couple's first date was to Spike Lee's movie Do the Right Thing (1989).
-Barack Obama has said the couple had an "opposites attract" scenario in their initial interest in each other, since Michelle had stability from her two-parent home while he was "adventurous".
+Barack Obama has said the couple had an "opposites attract" scenario in their initial interest in each other since Michelle had stability from her two-parent home while he was "adventurous".
 They married on October 3, 1992.
 After suffering a miscarriage, Michelle underwent in vitro fertilisation to conceive their daughters Malia Ann (born 1998) and Natasha (known as Sasha, born 2001).